State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 Warp-decode v221621.67xCorrect

-Bypassing FP4 activation quantization (bf16 activations, FP32 accumulators throughout) means our output is closer to FP32 ground truth than the CUTLASS FP4×FP4 path.
-Cursor observed the same effect: 1.4x closer to 32-bit reference.
+Because we skip the FP4 activation quantization entirely, keeping bf16 activations and FP32 accumulators all the way through, our output actually sits closer to the FP32 ground truth than the CUTLASS FP4×FP4 path does.
+Cursor saw the same thing, landing 1.4x nearer the 32-bit reference.

-Here at Morph, we're building specialized models and specialized inference engines for each one.
+We're building specialized models at Morph, and a specialized inference engine to go with each one.
 If you're

 All measurements on NVIDIA RTX PRO 6000 Blackwell Server Edition (SM120, 96 GB HBM3e, ~1.5 TB/s measured bandwidth).
 Model: Qwen3-Next-80B-A3B-Instruct-NVFP4 on TensorRT-LLM 1.3.0rc10.